-The North Carolina General Assembly offers three programs: the Elderly and Disabled, the Disabled Veteran, and the Circuit Breaker Homestead Exclusions.
+The North Carolina General Assembly offers three programs: the Elderly and Disabled Exclusion, the Disabled Veteran Exclusion, and the Circuit Breaker Tax Deferment.
 Please contact us to discuss eligibility or for assistance in completing the application.

-Please complete and print the Application for Homestead Exemption, Disabled Veteran Exclusion and Circuit Breaker Deferment (Form AV-9) and mail the completed application to our office before June 1st of 2013.
+Please complete and print the Application for Homestead Exclusion, Disabled Veteran Exclusion and Circuit Breaker Tax Deferment (Form AV-9) and mail the completed application to our office before June 1st of 2014.
 Please include a copy of a photo ID along with proof of income for the previous calendar year.
-For example, if you are applying before June 1st of 2013 you would include proof of income for 2012.
+For example, if you are applying before June 1st of 2014 you would include proof of income for 2013.

 In addition, a Certification of Disability for Elderly/Disabled Homestead Exclusion (Form AV-9A) should be completed and submitted for those totally and permanently disabled.

-Under NC General Statute 105-277.1, the Homestead Exemption Relief Program offers a discount for 2013 of $28,100 or 50 percent of the appraised value of your home plus the value of up to 1.0 acre of land, whichever is greater.
-However, you must apply and qualify to receive this exemption.
+Under NC General Statute 105-277.1, the Homestead Exclusion Program offers a discount for 2014 of $28,600 or 50 percent of the appraised value of your home plus the value of up to 1.0 acre of land, whichever is greater.
+However, you must apply and qualify to receive this excluson.

 Some Major Eligibility Requirements:

 - Be at least 65 years old or permanently disabled on January 1st

 - Property on application is your permanent residence

 - Be the owner of your home as of January 1st

 If you received this exclusion last year and live in the same residence, you do not need to apply again.
 If you received the exclusion last year, but the property no longer qualifies for any reason, please notify the Tax Office.